Kotesh000/Verilog/README.md

 - `Behavioural_modelling/` — Verilog modules using behavioural statements (`always`, `if`, `case`, etc.).
 - `Dataflow_modelling/` — Modules modelled using continuous assignments (`assign`) and operators.
 - `assignment/` — Sample exercises and assignments to reinforce learnt concepts.
+- `FSM/` — Finite State Machine (FSM) based designs implemented in Verilog.
+These examples help you understand how to model control logic using states, transitions, and outputs.

 ## 🧠 Purpose
 This repository is meant for students and hobby-engineers who wish to practise and master Verilog HDL.
 It complements academic coursework or self-learning in hardware description languages, digital circuits, and design verification.